Tyler-Arciniaga/DevLog/README.md

 devlog export md --since "2025-05-28"
 ```
 - Export your devlog notes into either markdown or html format.
-- Can specify a state date to only export notes and debug tasks that were created after specified date.
+- Can specify a start date to only export notes and debug tasks that were created after specified date.

 ## ⚙️ Installation
 ### Option 1: Go Install